3 Types Of Employees In A Startup And How To Help Them Give Their Best

 - For employees like this, it’s better to ensure every communication is documented.
 Don’t leave any chance for her to come back with a ‘reason’ supporting her lack of performance.

 - As the D-day of her ‘Turn things around’ mission arrives, gather all your expectations vis-à-vis her performance and sit down to take your decision on her future with your organization.

 Special Note: I’ve burnt my fingers several times before learning to be firm and unemotional with employees in this category.
 Some things that can fuel the rise in the number of these employees could be ineffective managers, lack of vision, deteriorating office culture other than the very nature/attitude of the employee herself.
-But one needs to be totally objective and strong willed to take decisive actions when dealing with anyone like this.
-In fact, the risk of letting go of a wrongly adjudged liability employee is far less than retaining a real liability employee in the name of ‘benefit of doubt’, after more than 1-2 last chances.
+But one needs to be objective and strong-willed to take decisive actions when dealing with anyone like this.
+In fact, the risk of letting go of a wrongly adjudged liability employee is far less than retaining a real liability employee in the name of ‘benefit of the doubt’, after more than 1-2 last chances.